jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### YC 4 Look-through rule for corporate shareholders
 When subsection (2) applies
-(1) Subsection (2) applies if a company (the shareholder company) is or is treated as having, whether under subsection (2) or otherwise, a voting interest in another company (the issuing company).
+(1) Subsection (2) applies if a company (the shareholder company) has or is treated as having, whether under subsection (2) or otherwise, a voting interest in another company (the issuing company).
 Voting interest attributed to shareholders
 (2) Each person (the shareholder) who has a voting interest in the shareholder company is treated as having (to be added to any other percentage voting interest in the issuing company which the shareholder has) their portion of the shareholder company’s voting interest in the issuing company and the shareholder company is treated as not having that portion.
 Calculation of shareholder’s portion